 The Summit is full of workshops and activities that enable young people to learn, lead, and empower themselves and their peers.
-For a preview of the types of workshops that we offer, check out last year's schedule!
+For a preview, check out last year's schedule!

 1: Building Knowledge and Understanding of Important Global Issues